Estimated rendering time

 Output settings page

-One of the steps you need to take during the rendering process is setting the parameters of the output tiles.
-The page looks like this:
+One of the steps you need to take during the rendering process configuration is setting the parameters of the output tiles.
+There are these settings sections:

 • Output tile format - lets you set the file format in which the generated tiles will be stored as well as the image compression parameters.
 Also, there is a switch that lets you choose if the output should include transparency data.